 In addition to getting a copy of the JMRI source code and reading it, you can also compile your own version of the program to run.
 You can even include your own modifications if you'd like.

-There several different ways to do this.
+There are several different ways to do this.
 If you're already familiar with one of the popular "Integrated Development Environments" (IDEs), look at the navigation bar to the left for instructions on how to build JMRI using NetBeans, Eclipse, XCode, or JBuilder.

 NetBeans provides a very convenient system for building, running, and if need be debugging the program.
 If you're not familiar with some other method, we recommend trying NetBeans first.

 Alternately, if you'd like to edit code with your favorite text editor and compile it from a command line, please see the page of instructions for building with Ant.

-For your first small contributions, e.g. a new decoder file or small bug fix, please fill out a new "Patches" entry on SourceForge using our patches page (click new on the middle-left, then fill out the resulting form).
+For initial and/or small contributions, e.g. a new decoder file or small bug fix, you can fill out a new "Patches" entry on SourceForge using our patches page (click new on the middle-left, then fill out the resulting form).
 You can attach the entire file there.
-If it's multiple files, and you're using an IDE like NetBeans, it's very easy to create a "diff patch file" to carry your changes, and that will save us a significant amount of work merging them in.
+If it's more than one files, and you're using an IDE like NetBeans, it's very easy to create a "diff patch file" to carry your changes, and that will save us a significant amount of work merging them in.
 Please see the instructions for creating a patch file with NetBeans.